Skip to content

 Use Night Mode

-Apple really upped its low-light photography game in 2019 with the addition of a dedicated Night Mode to the Camera app for iPhone 11 and beyond.
+Apple really upped its low-light photography game in 2019 with the addition of a dedicated Night Mode in the Camera.
 These days, you can capture better photos than ever before in poor shooting environments.
 (If you have an older device, you can get similar results using third-party apps.)

 Night Mode works automatically, keeping the shutter open longer than usual to drink in light before using advanced computational voodoo to stitch together a relatively bright photo with minimal noise.
 It’s automatic, but it’s not idiot-proof – there are a few important things to know to ensure you’re getting the most out of your night shoots.